Best Free Email Marketing Tools 2026: We Tested All 4 (Honest Results)

 The 4 Tools We Tested

-#1 Brevo Free Plan β Best for Contact-Heavy Businesses
+#1 Brevo Free Plan — Best for Contact-Heavy

-Where free hits a wall: Automations are accessible to build but cannot be activated without upgrading to Standard ($18/month).
-Popup forms require the Professional plan at $499/month β a jaw-dropping gap.
+Where free hits a wall: Automations are accessible to build but limited to 2,000 contacts on free (unlimited on Standard).
+Popup forms require the Professional plan at $499/month — a jaw-dropping gap.
 Landing pages are paid.
-The βSent by Brevoβ footer on every email costs an additional $10.80/month to remove on top of the Starter plan ($9/month).
+The “Sent by Brevo” footer on every email costs an additional $10.80/month to remove on top of the Starter plan ($9/month).

 | Feature | Brevo Free |